Vibrant and Warm Destination

 TheaterBroadway and off-Broadway theater plays are a big hit.
 The Carrollwood Players, 4333 Gunn Hwy. is a little-theater group presenting a variety of productions; phone (813) 265-4000.
 Comedies, musical revues and stage readings are offered at The Gorilla Theatre, 4419 N. Hubert Ave.; phone (813) 879-2914.

 David A. Straz, Jr. Center for the Performing Arts' Shimberg Playhouse features local performing companies and improvisational groups, and the cozy Jaeb Theater presents plays and cabaret shows.
 The Broadway series brings the best of Broadway to Carol Morsani Hall.
-Phone the performing arts center at (813) 229-7827.
+Phone the performing arts center at (813) 229-7827 before your trip.

 BaseballFans of professional baseball have more than their fair share of teams to cheer on in Tampa, including the city's own Major League Baseball team, the Tampa Bay Rays of the American League.
 They’re at bat April through September at Tropicana Field, 1 Tropicana Dr., in St. Petersburg.
 Are you wondering why this Tampa team doesn’t actually play in their home town?
 They’ve played at Tropicana Field since their inception in 1998, but their lease with the city doesn’t expire until 2027; until then, phone (888) 326-7297 for tickets.
 You can also catch spring training for the Rays in March at Charlotte Sports Park, 2300 El Jobean Rd., in Port Charlotte; phone (941) 235-5010 for ticket information.

-New York Yankees’ fanatics can catch the team’s major and minor league games in Tampa in the spring.
+In spring, New York Yankees’ fanatics can travel to catch the team’s major and minor league games in Tampa.
 The MLB team plays at George M. Steinbrenner Field, 1 Steinbrenner Dr., from late February through late March.
 The facility's 10,000-seat stadium, fronted by a life-size bronze statue of the Yankees’ former owner, is a replica of New York's old Yankee Stadium, which closed in 2008.
 Minor league's Class A Tampa Yankees (a New York Yankees affiliate) play April through August; for information phone (813) 875-7753 or (727) 733-9302.

 Two other MLB Grapefruit League teams hold spring training on the Pinellas Peninsula: the Philadelphia Phillies and the Toronto Blue Jays, both of which have minor league affiliates that play ball locally.
 In summer the Phillies' Clearwater Threshers train at Clearwater's Bright House Field, 601 Old Coachman Rd., and the Dunedin Blue Jays work out at Florida Auto Exchange Stadium, 373 Douglas Ave. in Dunedin.
 Both teams play a full minor league schedule; phone (727) 712-4300 for the Threshers or (727) 733-0429 for the Blue Jays.